kaaengine/kaa/docs/tutorial/part03.rst

 Keep scenes in separate .py files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Then, let's create empty Gameplay scene, and add the already known window event handling code:
+Let's create a stub of a Gameplay scene in :code:`scenes/gameplay.py`

 .. code-block:: python
     :caption: scenes/gameplay.py